DaKaZ/multiactive/README.md

 intent in `Ti.Android.currentActivity.getIntent()`` does not fetch the most recent intent.

+Following this bug: https://jira.appcelerator.org/browse/TIMOB-20459 I have added an event listener and installed the latest 6.0.2 RC, but this event is not firing either.

 Desired result, kill the app the completely, issue the command:
 ```
 adb shell am start -W -a android.intent.action.VIEW -d "multiactive://blocked/testing" com.kaztopia.multiactive